It’s just a different set of issues — but I prefer the security problems I have with serverless than the old ways

 On a side note, ensuring that every user that has access to production has no delete permissions on any service is a good way of ensuring you don’t have a disastrous “rm -Rf”-type problems at some point!

-Permissions for users/roles
+Permissions for Users and Roles

 On the user permissions, you should be very careful.
 I recently was at a talk on penetration testing where I outlined our serverless approach, and was congratulated on a very good technical system.
 I was then asked were all our laptops encrypted and all our employees happy…!